benhowell/benhowell.github.com/_drafts/message-passing-patterns-implementation-matters.md

-## Fundamentals at an atomic level.
+### Fundamentals at an atomic level.
+Well, almost atomic.
+Message passing forms the bridges between our otherwise disparate software components(provided we're [separating our concerns][2]).